F5Networks/f5-neutron-lbaas-dashboard-docs/README.md

 Introduction
 ------------

-This repo contains the product documentation for the F5 Dashboard for Neutron LBaaS. `_ for more information.
+This repo contains the product documentation for the F5 Dashboard for Neutron LBaaS.
-The documentation is published on `clouddocs.f5.com <http://clouddocs.f5.com/products/openstack/lbaasv2-dashboard/latest>`_.
+The documentation is published on [clouddocs.f5.com](http://clouddocs.f5.com/products/openstack/lbaasv2-dashboard/latest).

 Filing Issues
 -------------

 If you find an issue with the documentation, we would love to hear about it.
-Please file an `issue <https://github.com/F5Networks/f5-neutron-lbaas-dashboard-docs/issues>`_ in this repository.
+Please file an [issue](https://github.com/F5Networks/f5-neutron-lbaas-dashboard-docs/issues) in this repository.
 Please tell us as much as you can about what you found, how you found it, your environment, etc.
 Admins will triage your issue and assign it for a fix based on the priority level assigned.
 We also welcome you to file issues for feature requests and to open pull requests with bugfixes.